AyalSwaid/Face-Transition/README.md

 # Face-Transition (Face Morphing)
 Built VAE that reconstruct human faces (model parameters and pickle files attached), then do face morphing, given two human faces A and B do transition from face A to face B smoothly by interpolating their latent codes.
+Input and output resolution: 3x128x128

 # Examples
 Note: It may take time to load